1837 Suffolk head-on collision

 The 1837 Suffolk head-on collision was the first ever head-on train collision to result in fatalities.
 The accident occurred on August 11, 1837 in Suffolk, Virginia, United States.

 Background

 In 1835, the Portsmouth & Roanoke Railroad (later renamed the Seaboard Railroad) established a rail through Suffolk.
-At this point in time, rail travel was still an emerging form of transporting passengers, but the line found usage in transporting freight, such as tobacco and lumber.
+At the time, rail travel was still an emerging form of transporting passengers, but the line found usage in transporting freight, such as tobacco and lumber.

 The accident itself was not the first recorded instance of a head-on collision on the rails.
 In 1836, a collision on the Camden & Amboy line had been caused due to a heavy fog; while the accident itself did result in minor bruises for some of the passengers, no official injuries were reported.
 The majority of head-on collisions at this time were often at slow speeds and no more than a sudden jolt.

 By 1837, the line was being used for a combination of freight and passenger transport.